niemand108/afl-server/README.md

 # afl-server

-This project builds the basic structure to debug the server moder (make a request/ wait for response).
-In this case, as example, automatically downloads an http server ([mini_httpd](https://acme.com/software/mini_httpd/)) that will be patch to support the AFL fuzzer.
+This project builds the basic structure to debug the server model (make a request/ wait for response).
+In this case, as example, automatically downloads a http server ([mini_httpd](https://acme.com/software/mini_httpd/)) that will be patch to support the AFL fuzzer.

 Basic AFL structure for a server
 =================================